fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 The frontend container is actually no more accessed beyond the first request that gets the React app source code to the browser.

 Now set up your app to work as depicted in the above figure.
 Make sure that the todo-frontend works with todo-backend.
-It will require changes to the *REACT\_APP\_BACKEND\_URL* environmental variable in the frontend.
+It will require changes to the *VITE\_BACKEND\_URL* environmental variable in the frontend.

 Make sure that the development environment is now fully functional, that is:
 - all features of the todo app work
-- you can edit the source files <i>and</i> the changes take effect by reloading the app (the hot reloading may or may not work...)
+- you can edit the source files <i>and</i> the changes take effect by reloading the app
 - frontend should access the backend through Nginx, so the requests should be done to http://localhost:8080/api/todos:

 ![](../../images/12/todos-dev-right-2.png)